solids4foam/solids4foam/applications/utilities/README.md

 - __Utility purpose__
   For a chosen patch, find the closest face to the specified location and separate it into a new patch.
-  The utility can be used, for example, for specifying point loads.
+  The utility can be used, for example, to create patches for specifying point loads.

 - __Arguments__

   - `<currentPatchName>` chosen patch name;
-  - `<newTinyPatchName>` name of the newly created one-face patch;
+  - `<newTinyPatchName>` name of the one-face patch to be created;
   - `"(x y z)"` location vector.

 - __Options/parameters__